idiap/bob/doc/Motivation.rst

 =======================================

-We started developing |project| because of a common need in many research laboratories like ours: need of a software platform where stable algorithms, common tools, practice and start-up documentation could be put at and maintained.
-It did not take long for us to understand the importance of those tasks when involving new parties in our research: better documentation and reliable infrastructure can boost your working efficiency many times!
-Since then, we try to maintain and improve the functionality for the project with the following ideas in mind:
+We started developing |project| because of a common need in many research laboratories like ours: the need to have a software platform where stable algorithms and common tools could be stored, easily shared and maintained.
+We quickly realised the importance of such a platform, the ability to have common algorithms and tools in one central repository with good documentation greatly improved our efficiency by allowing us to not only more easily share our code but also to allow new people (and external parties) to get up to speed and collaborate easily!
+With this in mind we have tried to maintain and improve the functionality of |project| with the following ideas in mind.

 * All modifications and improvements are thoroughly tested at every minor
   change: correctness comes first, whereas speed is a bonus.
 This is not to say |project| is not fast enough - it is!
-Our code is very much readable and maintanable though.
-We are constantly inspecting it and making sure other people (mainly beginners and new students) can understand what it is that our programs do;
+But we do not sacrifice the readability and maintainability of our code for a few microseconds of efficiency.
+We are constantly inspecting the code and making sure other people (mainly beginners and new students) can understand what it is that our programs do.
 * Reproducing publications should be dead-simple.
-If that is not the case, your potential impact becomes severely compromised.
-We try to develop |project| so that our own research results are easy to reproduce and understand;
+If that is not the case, the potential impact becomes severely compromised.
+We try to develop |project| so that our own research results are easy to reproduce and understand.
 * There should always be a laboratory-like environment in which experiments can be conducted without the compile-link-test cycles which tend to be lengthy and counter-productive.
 We have chosen the `Python`_ language because it